 The law does permit landlords to include renters insurance coverage as a lease requirement.
-Many landlords in Halifax do so as a tenant’s policy serves to reduce their overall risk.
+Many landlords in Halifax do so as a tenant’s insurance policy serves to reduce their overall risk.

 You’ll need to provide basic information about yourself and the property you’re renting, including: